 Everyone likes to think that disasters happen to other people, not themselves.
 But that kind of thinking isn’t going to do you much good, should the odds be defied and you find yourself smack-dab in the middle of an emergency.
 While you could take the risk and bet against the house, you’ll be far better off if you have some kind of plan in place — as the house does have a tendency to win.
 And one of the best ways to be ready for anything is by putting together a bug-out bag.

 There are a lot of emergency preparedness and disaster readiness brands out there that make grab-and-go bug-out bags — all-in-one kits designed to suit a wide variety of people and circumstances.
 But these ready-made kits don’t account for things like variations in environments, individual-specific needs, etc. As such, utilizing one could leave you high and dry in some circumstances.
 With that in mind, you may be better off if you actually put together your own personal but-out bag.
 To that end, we’ve put together the following guide that will help illuminate the different categories to consider when putting your bug-out bag together, as well as some examples of gear you can buy right now to use to that end.
-The following encompasses 30 of the best pieces of gear you should stash inside your bug-out bag.
+The following encompasses the best pieces of gear you should stash inside your bug-out bag.

 What Is A Bug-Out Bag?